Focus on fiction comprehension with this collection of free, printable literature comprehension activities perfect for centers or small group work.

 You can download the complete, free collection here:

 If you haven’t used highlighter tape like this, we highly suggest you check it out!
-It is great for when you want your students to highlight but they are using real books. (affiliate link)
+It is great for when you want your students to highlight but they are using real books.
+(Contains affiliate link.)